Cramp Relief and Women’s Health: A Common Nutritional Cause

 Increased potassium stops painful cramps during pregnancy

-When the potassium level inside the muscle is too low, this depolarizes the muscle and gives the signal to contract.
-Without more potassium to put inside the muscle, the cramp persists.
+When the potassium level inside the muscle is too low, this depolarizes the muscle and gives the signal to contract to relieve cramps.
+Without more potassium to put inside the muscle, the muscle cramp persists.

 By simply increasing the dietary potassium throughout pregnancy, nighttime leg cramps are prevented.